creekorful/open-dydns/README.md

 on the system.

 ```
-$ opendydns-cli ls
+$ opendydns-cli ls <what>
 ```

-This command will list the user current DyDNS aliases with linked current IP.
+This command will list the available resources.
+Possible resources: domain or alias.
+Default is alias.

 ```
 $ opendydns-cli add <alias>